HDPython: A High Level Python Based Object-Oriented HDL Framework: Design

+Communication between Entities with Classes and Application Programming Interfaces (API).
 In \argghdl\ the interface is defined as an object (see figure \ref{fig:PrimarySecondary_cl0}).
 The interface object contains all three signals as well as their directionality.
 Each entity has one port for the entire interface.
-This way it is clear that, these signals belong to one interface.
+This way it is clear that these signals belong to one interface.
 Instead of defining a port as either input or output, the port are defined as either primary or secondary.
 In a primary port, the signals have the directionality defined in the interface class.
 In a secondary port, the directionality is flipped.

-Inside the entity the interface is handle by a handler class.
+Inside the entity the interface is handled by a handler class.
 This class contains the API for interacting with the interface.
-Thereby, the user code and the interface code is separated.
+Thereby, the user code and the interface code are separated.
 This makes it easier to write clean code that is easily understood.
 In addition, since the user never directly interacts with the interface signals, the interface author can ensure that the interface is used correctly.